Summary: This page describes how we can protect ourselves against blood borne viruses.

 What are Blood Borne Viruses (BBVs)?

-Hepatitis B (HBV), Hepatitis C (HCV) and Human Immunodeficiency Virus (HIV) are all examples of BBVs.
 BBVs are usually passed from one person to another via blood to blood contact from an infected person.
 BBVs can also be transmitted through contact with other bodily fluids, such as semen, vaginal fluids, breast milk, cerebrospinal fluid (CSF), saliva, urine and faeces.

 Precautions

-- All staff (including receptionists and cleaners) will be offered an HBV vaccination shortly after joining to protect from infection (see Onboarding & Pre-Start Checks for more information).
+- As part of your onboarding, your vaccination history/immunity status will be checked and you will be offered HBV vaccination to prevent from infection if needed (see Onboarding & Pre-Start Checks for more information).

-If you are living with a BBV, it is your responsibility to take the necessary precautions to prevent infection of other healthcare workers.
+- If you are living with a BBV, it is your responsibility to take the necessary precautions to prevent infection of other healthcare workers.
 You must also remain under regular Occupational Health supervision if you perform clinical duties.

 Resources: